 - California interns are automatically considered for the Notre Dame California Fund.
 Unpaid California internships may receive up to $5,000.
 A paid internship maximum award is considered on a case-by-case basis.

-Confirm your eligibility online by completing this quiz.
+Confirm your eligibility online by a quiz.

 Steps to Apply:

-- Confirm Eligibility - Complete this quiz
+- Confirm Eligibility

 - Read – The Tax Implications Letter explains how receipt of this award may affect your taxes